 It’s also important to consider how time affects problem solving.
 Each party may have felt that the additional time provided the opportunity to convince the other side to see the issues her way.
 This, of course, is a problematic assumption.
 Research by my Harvard colleagues Mike Norton and Todd Rogers shows that people have an overly optimistic view of the future regarding their wants and preferences.
 In a 2011 study, they asked respondents to indicate their political orientation and then predict whether the U.S. electorate would be more conservative, more moderate, or more liberal in 20 years.
 As compared to the other two groups, conservatives were more likely to believe that the future will be more conservative, moderates tended to think the future will be more moderate, and liberals were more likely to believe that the future will be more liberal.
 Clearly, not all of them can be right.

 Similarly, I’ve found in my own research that when we experience disagreements or conflict in negotiation and decide to meet at a later time to talk further, we believe that the additional time will help the other party realize that our perspective is the right one.
-Because both parties share this belief, the additional time turns out to be unhelpful in reaching a compromise or any other form of agreement.
+Because both parties share this belief, the additional time turns out to be unhelpful in reaching a compromise in negotiation, or any other form of agreement.

 Thus, your situation may have been a reflection of both sides believing that time would magically solve any disagreements.
 Wishful thinking, unfortunately, is often a good predictor of failure.
 Better to stay at the table (with short breathers as necessary) and look for other ways to move forward.